 How Does Embossing Differ from Debossing?

+Embossing pushes material upward from the surface plane, and debossing presses it downward into the substrate.
 Embossing produces small highlights and shadows that shift gloss and contrast.
 Debossing traps ink or varnish in a recessed pocket.
 Embossing usually follows printing in registered work.
 Debossing sometimes precedes foiling if the process needs clean foil contact.
-Both processes reverse male and female die geometry and depth.
+Both processes reverse the male and female die geometry and depth.
 Embossing marks brand logos.
 Debossing marks patent data or serial numbers.
-Textured embossing forms micro‑patterns in either raised or recessed form, if the job requires controlled glare or grip on packaging stock.
+Textured embossing forms micro‑patterns in either raised or recessed form if the job requires controlled glare or grip on packaging stock.

 Which Embossing Types are Used in Packaging?